 As I mentioned in previous posts, I had dreamt up huge plans for the wall behind our guest bed.
 While I am the dreamer/creator, my hubs is the thinking/analyzer.
 We make a good team in the end, sometimes it just takes a while to get there.
 He is all about resale value and didn’t think a wall of mint green shingles or an entire chalkboard bedroom wall was a great idea.
 SO.
 I decided on an easily removable but very fun layered chalkboard.

-.
+A. I bought my background paper at Target.
 First I measured the length I would need and cut it to size.

 B. In a rush of excitement to get started, I realized I had no newspapers.
 I ran across the street and my sweet neighbor gave me a huge stash.
 I sorted through all of them to find the perfect non threatening, non cartoon, non weird DUI picture pages.
 (Have you all read a newspaper recently?
 They are really depressing and most pages are not what you would want hanging above your guests head as they drift off to sleep!!)
 I marked where I wanted the newspaper to go, cut it down to size and stapled all the sheets together in a single line.

 C. Using some double sided tape for securing the center of the newspaper to the background paper worked great.
 On the top and bottom edges I used staples again.

 D. Then with a VERY light touch I applied painter’s tape to mark off where I wanted the chalkboard.

 E. Using my ever handy gold foil paint pen, I outlined the chalkboard once it had dried for some extra gold bling.